Close-up of a kangaroo with upright ears, standing in a sunny, grassy area with trees in the background.

 Kangaroos & Wallabies

-Hop into the heart of the park to meet our kangaroos and wallabies in their bushy Wildlife Walkabout home.
+Hop into the heart of the park to meet our kangaroos and wallabies.
 Come watch our Macropod mob relax, explore, and play.

 Animal Facts